tdwg/tcs2/docs/feature-report/README.md

 class.
 The shape of the data may dictate the use of a relationship object, but the terms have the same meaning, regardless of the syntax.

-We currently recognise the following relations between the major objects in TCS:
+We currently recognise the following relations between the major entities in
+TCS:

-### Relationships between taxa
+### Relationships between Taxon Concepts (taxa)

 #### Hierarchical relationships